argilla-io/argilla-llama-index/README.md

 query_engine = index.as_query_engine()
 ```

-Now, let us run the `query_engine` to have a response from the model.
+Now, let's run the `query_engine` to have a response from the model.

 ```python
 response = query_engine.query("What did the author do growing up?")